-- 1. Which instruments do I use in almost all of my projects? - It is useful to have all the instruments in your template that you come back to constantly.
+1. Which instruments do I use in almost all of my projects?

+It is useful to have all the instruments in your template that you come back to constantly.
 That means that they will always be ready while at the same time not cluttering your screen with tons of tracks you rarely use.
 Broadly speaking, this category will include a basic orchestral palette, possibly mixed from various libraries in custom-built patches/multis.
-If you have difficulties finding those "sweet combos", feel free to drop me a line; with my experience of most of the common libraries as well as from setup sessions with composers I will gladly assist you. - 2.
-Are there special single patches from libraries that I use very often, but that are hard to find? - Often, there are single patches in a library that are very useful.
+If you have difficulties finding those "sweet combos", feel free to drop me a line; with my experience of most of the common libraries as well as from setup sessions with composers I will gladly assist you.

+2. Are there special single patches from libraries that I use very often, but that are hard to find?

+Often, there are single patches in a library that are very useful.
 For me this is for example the Steinway D from the NI Kontakt 2 Library.
 I rarely use that library anymore save for this special patch.
-You should look for those gems and have them in the template, otherwise you will forget those patches! - 3.
-Which AUs/VSTs do I regularly use that are resource hungry?
+You should look for those gems and have them in the template, otherwise you will forget those patches!

+- 3. Which AUs/VSTs do I regularly use that are resource hungry?
 Besides the obvious advantage of having important instruments pre-loaded, you can also use a template (especially with VE Pro) for moving resource-hungry instruments out of your sequencer's memory space (especially on a 32bit sequencer).
 So for very memory intensive instruments like Spectrasonics Trillian, you might want to put that instrument outside your DAW. - 4.
-Do some AUs that I want to have in the template involve constant heavy parameter tweaking that cannot be done via MIDI? - Instruments within VE Pro do not appear as plugins in Logic, so to access their GUI, you need to open VE Pro.
+Do some AUs that I want to have in the template involve constant heavy parameter tweaking that cannot be done via MIDI?
+Instruments within VE Pro do not appear as plugins in Logic, so to access their GUI,

+Instruments within VE Pro do not appear as plugins in Logic, so to access their GUI, you need to open VE Pro.
 If you can do the tweaking with CCs via MIDI, this is not an issue, but it is if you need to constantly access the GUI.
 Furthermore, the more parameters chance from project to project, the more your external template files change, which makes projects not directly compatible with each other!
 The same instrument may have totally different settings in various projects.
 I would therefore try to put most of the "heavy editing" plugins inside the DAW if possible and use the template for the non-changing stuff.
-VE Pro 5 eased this a fair bit by providing full support for all automation parameters, but still if you need to access the GUI a lot, leave this instrument in Logic. - 5.
-Do I want to keep using some 32bit plugins while exclusively working 64bit in my sequencer? - With more and more instruments going 64bit chances are high that you will only have very few 32bit plugins left in daily use.
-Even though you can continue using them in Logic by using the 32bit bridge, it is very convenient to create a 32bit instance of VE
+VE Pro 5 eased this a fair bit by providing full support for all automation parameters, but still if you need to access the GUI a lot, leave this instrument in Logic.

+5. Do I want to keep using some 32bit plugins while exclusively working 64bit in my sequencer?